All London Boroughs

 Authoritative sources supporting the information in this article.

-This is the primary British Standard for acoustic design in buildings, providing the criteria for acceptable noise levels in residential properties.
+This is the primary British Standard for assessing noise levels in and around buildings, providing the scientific basis for how secondary glazing improves acoustic comfort.